 Under the instruction of our enthusiastic and committed faculty, our vascular trainees will ultimately display competent surgical judgment and operative skills that will prepare them for independent practice in vascular surgery.

 Fellows will primarily rotate through three services, allowing for thorough and progressive training in acute care, open vascular and endovascular intervention.
-One month out of each year will be dedicated to working in our accredited vascular laboratory.
+They will also spend time working in our accredited vascular laboratory.

 Residents in the 0-5 integrated program will spend 18 months of their first two years (PGY1-PGY2) within the general surgery department in monthly rotations that will supplement the vascular trainees' experience and build the necessary foundations for surgery.
 These rotations include cardiothoracic surgery, plastic surgery, trauma, general elective surgery, and the general surgery acute care service, just to name a few.
 During the last three years of their training (PGY3-PGY5), residents will rotate solely through the services within the vascular department.